 Think about Getting Displacement Ventilation

 The main point behind this cooling concept is introducing low-velocity, cool air at the floor level into your home, which is especially beneficial if you own a house.
-In scientific terms, it utilises buoyancy forces generated by radiant heat sources, for the purpose of removing the heat to the ceiling level, as opposed to mixing it back into the space, which is what you get with regular ventilation systems.
+In scientific terms, it utilizes buoyancy forces generated by radiant heat sources, for the purpose of removing the heat to the ceiling level, as opposed to mixing it back into the space, which is what you get with regular ventilation systems.

 Remove Sources of Radiant Heat

 This aspect is especially important for households and rooms with a large number of devices, such as desktop computers, laptops and printers.
-If you possess any of these or all of them, these sources of radiant heat are likely to be the culprits for the unfavourable temperatures you have at hand.
+If you possess any of these or all of them, these sources of radiant heat are likely to be the culprits for the unfavorable temperatures you have at hand.
 Think about removing these devices; not only will this improve your room temperature, but it will also make sure that the devices themselves don’t overheat.

 Mind Your Location